Penicillium commune: Internal

+The existence of these clades within a species complex that cannot be further distinguished using common "barcoding" genes such as BenA is a biological fact, agreed upon by different authors.
+Divergence occurs in how each author draw the boundaries.
+A finer "splitter" approach recognizes P. caseifulvum, but this split cannot be distinguished from P. camemberti even using a few microsatellite markers.
+(This is the current [2014] mainstream approach with P. fuscoglaucum instead labeled P. commune.)
+The "lumper" approach would group everything under P. commune, which while biologically defensible is not as useful.

+External

 In their 1949 monograph of the genus, Raper and Thom treated P. commune and P. lanosum in subsection Lanata.
 Since then, there has been two additional species added: P. echinosporum (Nehira) and P. giganteum (Roy and Singh) to the series.

-This species is presently (2004) treated in Penicillium subgenus Penicillium section Viridicata series Camemberti, along with P. camemberti, P. caseifulvum, P. palitans, P. crustosum, and P. atramentosum.
+This species is treated by Frisvad (2004) in Penicillium subgenus Penicillium section Viridicata series Camemberti, along with P. camemberti, P. caseifulvum, P. palitans, P. crustosum, and P. atramentosum.

+This species is treated by Visagie et al. (2014) in Section Fasciculata.

+The wild sister species of P. commune sensu lato is Penicillium palitans.

 Growth and morphology

 The asexually produced spores (i.e., conidia) of P. commune are smooth and spherical, ranging from 3.5 to 5.0 μm in diameter, borne in disordered chains on conidiophores with rough-walled stipes.
 The conidium-bearing stalks are either produced singularly or in bundled groups known as fascicles.
 The stalk lengths are usually 200 to 400 μm.
 Conidia are dull grey green or grey turquoise in colour.
-No known sexual reproduction has been described.

 Penicillium commune can be distinguished by its fast growth on creatine sucrose neutral agar (CSN) while showing a slow growth rate on malt extract agar (MEA) and restricted growth on Czapek medium (CZA) and Czapek yeast extract agar (CYA).
 The appearance of colonies on MEA ranges from soft, velvety and grown in unison to granular and barely grown together.
 The underside of colonies produced on MEA are pale-yellow coloured and sun-yellow coloured.
 Colonies on CZA and CYA range from soft and velvety to slightly fluffy with exudate present that can be clear to brown coloured.
 In addition, the underside of the colonies grown on CZA and CYA are creamy/ dull yellow to brown-yellow in colour.
 The production of purple pigment has also been observed.

+No sexual stage has been described.
+However, genetic analysis indicate that none of the P. commune (in the "lumper" sense, sensu lato) genomes sequenced include loss-of-function mutations related to sexual reproduction.
+P. fuscoglaucum is likely sexual as there is a 1:1 balance between the MAT1-1 and MAT1-2 mating types and obvious recombination signatures.
+P. biforme shows a distortion in the ratio favoring MAT1-2 as well as signatures, consistent with early human clonal intervention in open-air environments where sexual reproduction occurs in a limited fashion.
+P. camemberti is fully clonal, being all MAT1-2 and showing no signs of recombination.